Dre Campbell Farm

 Spittlebugs, or froghoppers, are small insects that feed on plant sap.

 To protect themselves, nymphs produce white foam blobs (spittle) [1].
-The spittle serves as a shield to hide the nymphs from predators and helps them retain moisture.
+The spittle serves as a shield, hiding the nymphs from predators, and helps them retain moisture.

 The adults emerge in early summer.
 They resemble leafhoppers but are fatter.
 Their enlarged hind legs allow them to jump long distances.

 You will likely see these pests on roses, strawberries, pine trees, chrysanthemums, rosemary, lavender, grasses, and other plants.
-They prefer sucking on tender new growth, which can stunt the plants’ development.
+They prefer sucking on tender new growth, which can stunt plant growth.

 How to Get Rid of Spittlebugs Naturally